 SOX Compliance

-Protecting financial data is of utmost importance.
-Implementing SOX financial security controls helps protect the company from data theft by insider threat or cyber attack.
-SOX compliance can encompass many of the same practices as any data security initiative.
+Implementing SOX financial security controls helps protect your company from data theft by insider threat or cyber attack.

 If your business stores or transmits financial data, you are required to comply with security standards passed in the Sarbanes-Oxley Act (SOX).
 The way in which your company stores electronic records changed as a result of SOX.
 While the act does not specify how a business should store records or establish a set of business practices, it does define which records should be stored and the length of time for the storage.